Fabio-html/Website_Fabio_Gampl/src/blog/2025-06-08-the-secret-system-which-turns-fashion-brands-into-cults.md

 Engagement (polls, questions, replies) and listening (comments, tags, sentiment) reveal how your brand lives in the culture.

-The tone of your brand voice, the references you use, the feeling your visuals give off, all of that is shaped by how your audience interacts with you.

-2000s references, and your community starts saying, “You get me.”

-Create weekly engagement rituals like “This or That” to spot emotional patterns.

-Let those patterns influence your visual language and tone.

 ### Focus Groups & Customer Panels